JackJack3231/V0-Auxiliary-Fan/README.md

 Edit the `aux_fan.cfg` and replace the `PIN` in the `[fan_generic Aux_Fan]` section with the pin you have your fan connected to.

+Klipper does not support controlling aditional fans with ``M106`` and ``M107`` by default, so i added some replacement Macros wich include a selection parameter ``P`` kinda like [Marlin](https://marlinfw.org/docs/gcode/M106.html) does.
+Index 2 gets matched to the Auxilliary cooling fan, because that is how BambuStudio controlls the auxilliary cooling fan.

+Be sure to add a ``M107`` or ``M106 P2 S0`` to either your ``PRINT_END``-macro or in the end-gcode of your slicer to make sure that the auxilliary fan and partcooling fan stops.
+Often there is only an ``M106 S0`` executed at the end, which only turns off the partcooling fan but not the Auxilliary fan.
 ### Example: Fan connected to the Fan 3 Port (PB7) on an Mellow Fly E3 Pro v3:

 ```